Julius Krein

-Julius Krein (born 1986) is an American conservative political writer and editor best known as the founder of the journal American Affairs.
+Julius Krein (born 1986) is an American conservative political writer and editor best known for founding the journal American Affairs.

 Early life and education

 Krein was raised in Eureka, South Dakota, the son of Gary and Nancy Krein.
 He has one sister.
 He graduated from Eureka High School in 2004.
 He is a 2008 graduate of Harvard College, where he studied political philosophy with Harvey Mansfield.

 Career

 Krein went into a career in finance, working for Bank of America and the Blackstone Group.
 During the 2016 U.S. presidential election, he was employed at a hedge fund based in Boston while also contributing as a writer and site administrator for a pro-Trump blog.
 The blog, known as the Journal for American Greatness, was created supposedly to support Trump on the basis that his beliefs were politically sound.
 The blog's owners eventually took it offline, claiming it had begun as an inside joke and they were not prepared for such large readership.
-Its popularity led to Krein deciding to leave his day job to launch an authentic publication, American Affairs, a quarterly journal intended to support Trump from an intellectual perspective, he described it as an effort "to give the Trump movement some intellectual heft."
+Its popularity led to Krein deciding to leave his day job to launch an authentic publication, American Affairs, a quarterly journal intended to support Trump from an intellectual perspective.
+He described it as an effort "to give the Trump movement some intellectual heft."
 Six months later, however, Krein publicly withdrew his support for Trump in a piece published in The New York Times, expressing regret over his prior support of Trump as president.

 The inaugural issue of American Affairs was released February 21, one month after Trump's inauguration, which Krein intended to be the first of four issues for 2017.
 In an interview before its release, Krein stated he planned to have several dozen contributors and for each issue to include about 10 essays.
 The first issue included features on "the failure of standard conservative ideology," nationalism, fusionism, and academic free market theory.
 The issue received mixed reviews.